Knights of Saint Columbanus: Formation

 The motto ‘Instaurare omnia in Christo’ meaning ‘To restore all things in Christ’ comes from Pope Pius X. As a keen follower of the pontiff, O’Neill adopted the same motto to which Pius X dedicated his pontificate in his first encyclical E Supremi.
 In it, the dire need for Catholic action on the topics of education, respect for property, maintaining order, and justice in the social classes was expressed.

 The Order was first announced in The Irish Catholic on 10 April 1915.
 An order with similar views and motives to the Knights of St Columbanus, known as the Columban Knights, was merged with the KSC.
 Over a year later, four new primary councils had been established in Belfast with more following in Armagh, Cork, Derry, Dublin, Lurgan, Newry and Portadown.
 It is thought that these councils spread throughout the country through travelling businessmen associated with the Order.

+To accomplish their goals, they maintained strict secrecy around their membership.
+Individuals identified one another through confidential passwords and distinctive handshakes.
+While the necessity for such secrecy faded in the South after 1921, it persisted in the North.
+The unified organisation morphed into a form of Catholic equivalent to Freemasonry.
+The ceremonial robes worn by its officers during meetings represented the order's authority and secretive nature.

-Canon O'Neill died on 18 March 1922 and is buried at St Patrick's Church, Ballyvoy, Co.
-Antrim.
+Canon O'Neill died on 18 March 1922 and is buried at St Patrick's Church, Ballyvoy, County Antrim.
 The Order celebrates an annual Mass at the church in his honour.
 It is attended by Knights from all counties on the island of Ireland.

+In the mid-20th century, the organisation was involved in a movement of campaigns against moneylending.
+The emergence of hire purchase in Ireland was predominantly linked to equipping newly-formed households, and a 1946 report by the Knights of Columbanus highlighted that the absence of thrift among the youth, inadequate wages, and the lack of family allowances within the prevailing wage structure had compelled young couples beginning married life to acquire goods through the hire purchase system.
+The organisation expressed fears over the absence of legal safeguards for buyers, noting the financial strain this placed on impoverished Catholic families.
+However, it has also been noted that rhetoric in such campaigns carried an anti-Semitic undertone, as many moneylenders, predominantly legal, were Jewish.